mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 consuming something of type `s`, I will give you another list that produces `b` elements, still consuming the same `s`.

-Let's implement `foldr1` (this is not `foldr1` from `Predule`, the numeric suffix just shows which example it belongs to).
+Let's implement `foldr1` (this is not `foldr1` from the `Prelude`; the numeric suffix just shows which example it belongs to).
 To implement `foldr1` we need something to consume, because we want to get a single value in the end.

-We could pass a source of values directly to `foldr1`, but it's not nice for two reasons:
+We could pass a source of values directly to `foldr1`, but that's not nice, for two reasons:

 1. We want the signature of `foldr1` to stay as close to the familiar signature of `foldr` as possible.

-2. `foldr` is just one primitive that forces a delayed list, what about other ones?
+2. `foldr` is just one primitive that forces a delayed list; what about the other ones?
 Should we add an extra argument to all of them?
 This is not elegant.

-Perhaps we could store the initial list together with the function we already have `[a] -> Maybe (b, [a])`:
+Perhaps we could store the initial list together with the function we already have, `[a] -> Maybe (b, [a])`:

 ```haskell
 data List a b = List ([a] -> Maybe (b, [a])) [a]
 ```

-We should remember though that we want to pass that list unchanged until we want to “force” consumption of that list:
+We should remember, though, that we want to pass that list unchanged until we want to “force” its consumption:

 ```haskell
 map1 :: (a -> b) -> List s a -> List s b